15 Series Finales From 2019, Graded

 In the following gallery, you’ll find our thoughts on seminal broadcast (The Big Bang Theory), premium cable (Game of Thrones) and streaming (Orange Is the New Black) offerings.
 You’ll also come across commentary on a smattering of genre series (like Gotham and Shadowhunters) and a few niche gems (like Baskets and Transparent) that were afforded the opportunity to bring their stories to a proper conclusion.

-Editor’s note: The following finales are not ranked.
+Please note: The following finales are not ranked.
 Rather, the grades chosen reflect how each TV show did (or did not) stick the landing based on their respective runs.
-We also did not grade every series finale from the past year, but instead chose a select few series that ended on their own terms.
+Also, as stated above, we did not grade every series finale from the past year, but instead chose a select few series that ended on their own terms.

 Scroll through the attached slideshow — you can click here for direct access — to see which finales made their mark on Team TVLine, then drop a comment to share your opinions on the best (and worst) series sign-offs of 2019.